McHenry Venaani

-McHenry Venaani (born 8 September 1977) is a Namibian politician and the president of the Popular Democratic Movement, a party with sixteen seats in the National Assembly of Namibia and one seat in the National Council of Namibia.
+McHenry Venaani (born 8 September 1977) is a Namibian politician and the President of the Popular Democratic Movement, a party with five seats in the National Assembly of Namibia and one seat in the National Council of Namibia.
+Venaani was a presidential candidate in the 2024 Namibian general election and came in third.
 Venaani has been a member of the National Assembly from 2002 to 2010, in 2014, and since 2015.
 At the time of his appointment in 2002, he was Namibia's youngest MP.
-He is one of the three candidates to voted as Paramount Chief of the Ovaherero Traditional Authority in January 2023, competing Hoze Riruako and Mike Kavekotora.
+He was one of the three candidates standing for election as Paramount Chief of the Ovaherero Traditional Authority in January 2023, competing against Hoze Riruako and Mike Kavekotora.

 Education

 Born in Windhoek, Namibia, Venaani matriculated in 1995 at Dawid Bezuidenhout High School in Khomasdal, Windhoek.
-He holds a Diploma in International Trade law, Holborn College, UK (2002); Diploma in Constitutional Law, Holborn College, UK (1999).
+He holds a Diploma in International Trade Law from Holborn College, UK (2002) and a Diploma in Constitutional Law from Holborn College, UK (1999).
 Diploma in Business Law, Classic College (1997).

-In 2018 Venaani announced that the Commonwealth University in London, England, had awarded a doctor of laws (LL.D.) honoris causa to him "for his service, selflessness and other outstanding contributions as Namibia's leader of the official opposition in parliament".
-Within days, the honorary doctorate, the institution conferring it, and the professor awarding the degree, were all exposed to be fake.
+In 2018, Venaani announced that the Commonwealth University in London, England, had awarded a Doctor of Laws (LL.D.) honoris causa to him "for his service, selflessness and other outstanding contributions as Namibia's leader of the official opposition in parliament".
+Within days, the honorary doctorate, the institution conferring it, and the professor awarding the degree were all exposed to be fake.
 Frederico Links, researcher at the Namibian Institute for Public Policy Research, subsequently questioned Venaani's "political ethics [...] wisdom and maturity".